rendermagix/houdini2chat/README.md

 - Get suggestions to fix problems in Houdini scenes
 - Find better workflows from thousands of Houdini Nodes and Parameters you may not know.

-## How it works
+## How to Install
+- Download the latest [release](https://github.com/rendermagix/houdini2chat/releases) from the Github [Repo]()
-- Download the HDA and Install it in Houdini.
+- To install globally, add it in Houdini otls Folder ([Where?](https://www.sidefx.com/docs/houdini/assets/install.html)).

-- Drop the HDA inside any object node in Houdini.
-- Configure if needed and Hit the "Export" button.
+## How to Use
+- Open any Houdini Scene, browse to your network
+- Drop a Houdini 2 Chat Node
+- Hit Export 2 Chat Button.

 Now you can chat with the generated file(s) using any AI chat or AI code assistant.

 ## Compatible AI Tools
 ### Tested with
-- ChatGPT Plus in canvas mode (should work with the free version too)
+- ChatGPT Plus (regular and Canvas mode) (should work with the free version too)
+- Claude Sonnet 3.7 (regular and Artifacts mode)
 - Github Copilot (Pro) Chat in VS Code (should work with the free version too)

 ### Should also work with (Not Tested)